Brennall/HFH-SRD/Chapter02.md

 Assassins are expert combatants, though lacking somewhat in toughness (hit points).
 At first level, assassins hit an unarmored foe (AC 0) with an attack throw of 10+.
 They advance in attack throws and saving throws as fighters, by two points every three levels of experience.
 Assassins increase their base damage roll from successful missile and melee attacks by +1 at 1st level and by an additional +1 at 3rd, 6th, 9th, and 12th level.

 Assassins may use any weapon without limitation.
 Although assassins generally prefer fast, concealable, or quiet weapons, killing can occur under many circumstances.
-They may fight with two-handed weapons or with a weapon in each hand, but they are not trained in the use of shields.
+They may fight using a weapon two-handed, a weapon in each hand, or a weapon and shield.

 Assassins may wear any type of armor, but most favor stealth over steel.
 When wearing leather armor or lighter garb, an assassin may move silently, hide in shadows, and backstab as a thief of the same level.
 If wear armor heavier than leather, these abilities are not available.